Skip to Main Content

 No, we’re not going to give you step-by-step instructions on how to do it.
 That’s not going to solve the problem.

-Foundation cracks typically mean there’s something going on below the surface, something that’s difficult for homeowners to fix without professional assistance.
+Foundation cracks typically mean something is going on below the surface, something that’s difficult for homeowners to fix without professional assistance.

 The key takeaway: learn to spot different types of cracks and call foundation repair professionals like Indiana Foundation Service for a permanent solution.

 You might think a crack in the wall is just that, a crack in the wall.
-But cracks come in all shapes and sizes—vertical, horizontal, diagonal, stair-step, etc. They also have different sources and meanings.
+However, foundation cracks have different sources and meanings, and they come in all shapes and sizes, including:

-Let’s explore five common foundation cracks you’re likely to find throughout your home:
+Along with their appearance, let’s explore five common types of foundation cracks and areas where you’re likely to find them:

 1. Drywall Cracks